MaxLC00/Portfolio/README.md

 Users are able to view my Resume, About and Portfolio.
 The portfolio page includes links to some of my github repositories which I think best represent my work.

+### Credits:

+Katherine Arenas for the project list data idea

 ### Deployment: